 Future students could see changes to academic program requirements as faculty improve and update programs (this is the same as the current situation).
 What is new is that future modifications may now be guided by and described using competency framing language.

 Assessment.
 The University Senate Ad Hoc Committee on Shared Competencies has set a tentative timeline for assessment of the competencies, beginning with the Communication Skills competency in the 2019-2020 academic year.
-Planning for this assessment, including evaluation of options for how the assessment will be done, will occur in spring 2019.
 The goals are to involve faculty and university stakeholders in the assessment process, but to minimize the assessment burden placed upon individual faculty, departments, and administrators.
-The latter can be done by using existing student coursework in the assessment process and by coordinating assessment approaches and deadlines with other reporting requirements (e.g., Middle States, program accreditation, etc.).
+The latter can be done by using existing student assessment data and by coordinating assessment approaches and deadlines with other reporting requirements (e.g., Middle States, program accreditation, etc.).

 Information.
 The University Senate Ad Hoc Committee will continue to help administer and provide oversight of the competencies.
 The Ad Hoc Committee’s members are available to provide information and answer questions.
 The Provost regularly shares information on the competencies and the planned timeline for assessment with Senior Associate Deans in the Schools and Colleges, who in turn share this information with their faculty.
 In addition, the Office of Institutional Effectiveness and Assessment will be the source of detailed information on assessment as the plan develops.

 15) How and when will competency development be assessed in my academic program?

 The assessment process is still being determined by the University Senate Ad Hoc Committee on Shared Competencies.

 - Institutional Effectiveness and Assessment (IEA) will map existing program learning outcomes and degree requirements to the competencies.
 IN PROGRESS.